-Service Learning and Social Justice Courses at Boston University
+Service Learning and Social Justice Education at Boston University

 Interested in taking a class that incorporates service learning or focuses on social justice issues?
 Here is a list of BU classes that you can consider taking!

 1. SMG: OB221 The Dynamics of Leading Organizations: Sophomore requirement.
 This is an experiential learning-based course that studies what people think, feel and do in organizational settings, focusing on individual, interpersonal, group and organizational processes.
 The primary objective is to help students understand and manage organizational dynamics as effectively as possible.
 This is done through: analysis of readings; reflecting on hands-on, real-time experiences in organizations and in teamwork here; practice opportunities in class sessions, creative applications and team exercises; and papers written by students and teams.
 The readings, discussions and lectures provide students with abstract knowledge about organizational behavior processes and structures; the semester-long “OB Team” experiences, working together as an intact team to address real-world problems, will provide skill-building opportunities to help manage one’s own and others’ behavior in teams and organizations in the future.
 Major topics include personality, motivation, team dynamics, leadership and organizational change.
 SMG students must take concurrently with SM411.
 4 credits.

 Prereq: SMG FE101 or SMG SM 299 or SMG SM 121/122; sophomore standing.